-A. Rape - The penetration, no matter how slight, of the vagina or anus with a body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.

-B. Fondling - The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his or her age or because of his or her temporary or permanent mental incapacity.

-C. Incest - Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-D. Statutory Rape - Non-forcible sexual intercourse with a person who is under the statutory age of consent.
+- A. Rape The penetration, no matter how slight, of the vagina or anus with a body part or object, or oral penetration by a sex organ of another person, without the consent of the victim. - B. Fondling The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental incapacity. - C. Incest Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - D. Statutory Rape Non-forcible sexual intercourse with a person who is under the statutory age of consent.